by Joy Smith

-An effective mentor who is experienced in your field can help you launch and scale your venture, propelling your startup towards success.
+An effective mentor who is experienced in your field can help you launch and scale your venture, propelling your startup toward success.
 Above all, experienced women mentors can help you respond to blatant gender bias.

 Make sure you have multiple mentors so each of them can offer advice based on their individual expertise and enable you to overcome the practical and emotional challenges faced by aspiring female entrepreneurs.

-Join professional women’s networking groups like Women in Business Network (WIBN) and Meetup that support women-owned ventures and connect you to industry influencers and prospective mentors.
+Join professional women’s networking groups like Women in Business Network (WIBN) and Meetup which support women-owned ventures and connect you to industry influencers and prospective mentors.
 Online mentorship networks like Find a Mentor are dedicated to pairing budding startup founders with potential mentors.

 If you still find it challenging to come across a worthy business mentor, surround yourself with a value-adding board of advisors, who can guide you with the major business decisions and lead you to prospective customers and investors.